 Belger Art Center (2100 Walnut): Open First Friday, 6pm - 9pm.
 Word Play: Selections from the Collection.
 Before the 21st Century, "text" was a noun, and often found on artwork.
-The Belger Collection primarily focuses on American artists active from around 1960 until the present.
-Within the collection we find artworks that feature text in varying degrees.
-Word Play takes a look at how artists incorporate words, phrases, or complete sentences into their imagery.
+Focused on American artists active from around 1960 until the present, we find artworks that feature text in varying degrees and take a look at how artists incorporate words, phrases, or complete sentences into their imagery.
 Final chance to also see William Christenberry’s works in various mediums, from his earliest drawings to some of his most recent two- and three-dimensional work. belgerartscenter.org

 Kathy Barnard Studio/Locust Street Gallery (1605 Locust): Open First Friday from 5pm - 9pm.
 Kathy Barnard, Master Glass Artist; Genevieve Flynn, Master Metalsmith & Jeweler; and Kitty Sondern Snyder, Custom Dress Designer & Milliner. kathybarnardstudio.com

 MLB Designs & Boutique (2020 Baltimore Ave, Suite #105): Open First Friday 10am – 9pm featuring Nate Bogert’s: Confluence.
 Bogert’s series highlights his fascination with the intersection of the natural world with man-made places of energy and movement.
-Bogert holds a BFA in Photography, Printmaking, and Drawing from Northwest Missouri State University.
-Since graduation, in addition to developing his craft behind the photographic lens, Bogert cultivated a strong presence with his creative video installation.
-His multimedia work has been produced for fashion, music, corporate, and fundraising events in spaces like Baron Mini Cooper, Power and Light District and Union Station. mlbdesigns.com
+Bogert holds a BFA in Photography, Printmaking, and Drawing.
+Cultivating a strong presence with his creative video installation, Bogert's multimedia work has been produced for fashion, music, corporate, and fundraising events in spaces like Baron Mini Cooper, Power and Light District and Union Station. mlbdesigns.com

 Studio Above (2016 Baltimore, 2nd Floor).
 Open First Friday 6pm - 9pm.
 Enjoy artwork by Ada Koch, Nancy Clay, Jackie Warren and William Rose.
 Guest artists this Friday includeAnne Garney, Diane Boone and Beverly Aziere.
 Everyone is invited!
 Enjoy the art, snacks and ambiance! jackie4art.com